 COGNITIVE IMPAIRMENT IN MOOD DISORDERS & SCHIZOPHRENIA

-Cognitive impairment within mood disorders (unipolar depression, bipolar disorder), as well as schizophrenia, have been studied extensively.
+Cognitive impairment within mood disorders (unipolar depression, bipolar disorder), as well as schizophrenia, has been studied extensively.
 Importantly patients with the mood disorders and schizophrenia commonly have associated persistently raised cortisol.
 In general, unipolar and bipolar patients show impaired performance in cognitive tests of attention, executive function, and memory, and cognitive impairment can be one of the more debilitating consequences of schizophrenia.
-Increased cognitive dysfunction often is associated with greater symptom severity and patients who present for the first time to a practitioner with complaints of mood disorders are at greater risk of going on to develop Alzheimer’s Disease (AD).
+Increased cognitive dysfunction often is associated with greater symptom severity and patients who present for the first time to a practitioner with complaints of mood disorders are at greater risk of going on to develop Alzheimer’s disease (AD).

 Evidence that cognitive decline might develop in conjunction with mood disorders has been confirmed through multiple research studies.
 A 7-year study followed more than 600 healthy elderly (greater than 64 years old) on measures of mood and cognition.
 Participants with no depressive symptoms at study intake presented mild, yet progressive, cognitive decline annually, presumably due to the natural effects of aging.
 With each additional depressive symptom presented at intake, however, the annual rate of cognitive decline increased by 24%.
 Thus, the number of depressive symptoms at baseline was associated with increased risk of developing AD.